rzhao271/hypercubing-hof-scrapers/tables/README.md

-A CSV file will go here after running a parser.
+CSV files will go here after running parsers, or after running analyzers that produce CSVs.